-Summary of the Total Costs by Intervention

-£14m-£21m

-1. Timeless Swaffham: Enhancing our Town Centre

-£3m-£4.3m

-2. Vibrant Swaffham: Reinvigorating our Market

-£7.4m

-3. Healthy Swaffham: Building a New Leisure Centre

-£680k-£980k

-4. Cultured Swaffham:Providing a New Culture and Arts Hub

-£3.3m-£4.75m

-5. Connected Swaffham:

-Re-connecting Swaffham and

-Watton
+Summary of the Total Costs by Intervention c£15m 1.
+Timeless Swaffham: Enhancing our Town Centre £4.3m 2.
+Vibrant Swaffham: Reinvigorating our Market Place £69,120,000 3.
+Prosperous Swaffham: Boosting our Local Economy £1.2m 4.
+Healthy Swaffham: Building a New Leisure Centre £970k 5.
+Cultured Swaffham: Providing a New Culture and Arts Hub £4.8m 6.
+Connected Swaffham: Re-connecting Swaffham and Watton

-While Breckland Council, Norfolk County Council, Swaffham Town Council and partners will directly invest resources into the priorities identified in this plan, there is limited local funding available.
+While Breckland Council, Norfolk Councy Council, Swaffham Town Council and partners will directly invest resources into the priorities identified in this plan, there is limited local funding available.
 Securing wider public and private sector funding will therefore be essential to realise the ambitions for Swaffham.
 The overarching Future Breckland: Thriving People and Places Prospectus goes into more detail on this and sets out an approach to securing funding for Swaffham and the district more broadly.